saikirananugam/Saikiran-Portfolio/README.md

-# Dubasi Pavan Kumar - Portfolio
+# Anugam Saikiran - Portfolio

-This is the personal portfolio website of Dubasi Pavan Kumar, showcasing skills, projects, and achievements.
+This is the personal portfolio website of Anugam Saikiran, showcasing skills, projects, and achievements across various pages.

 ## Technologies Used